New bounds on Axion-Like Particles in the Ultraviolet from Legacy Data: Acknowledgements

 \section{Acknowledgements}

-ET is grateful to Marco Regis, Anne Green, and Alfonso Aragon-Salamanca for useful discussions.
+ET is grateful to Marco Regis, Anne Green, Alfonso Aragon-Salamanca, Marco Taoso, and Nicolao Fornengo for useful discussions.
 ET is supported by STFC Consolidated Grant [ST/T000732/1].
-This article/publication is based upon work from COST Action COSMIC WISPers CA21106, supported by COST (European Cooperation in Science and Technology)”.
+This article/publication is based upon work from COST Action COSMIC WISPers CA21106, supported by COST (European Cooperation in Science and Technology).

 \textbf{Data Availability Statement}: The data used in this work is publicly available from the Mikulski Archive for Space Telescopes (MAST)~\cite{mast} or the IUE Newly Extracted Spectra (INES) system~\cite{ines}.
+The stacked FOS count spectra are available at \href{https://github.com/elisabm99/UV-legacy}{https://github.com/elisabm99/UV-legacy}.